sylefeb/Silice/projects/terrain/README.md

 It was developed and tested on an [IceBreaker board](https://1bitsquared.com/collections/fpga/products/icebreaker) with a Digilent VGA PMOD.

+The code is in Silice, but most concepts are general and will map directly to other HDLs.

 <p align="center">
   <img width="500" src="video.gif">
 </p>